Cantera/cantera-website/pages/compiling/installation-reqs.rst

 General Notes
 ^^^^^^^^^^^^^

-* To download the source code, installing ``git`` is highly recommended.
+* To download the source code, installing ``git`` is highly recommended in addition to the requirements listed below.

-* SCons is only available for Python 2, so building the Python 3 module requires two installations of Python (one of Python 2 and one of Python 3), even if you do not intend to build the Python 2 module.

 * The following instructions use the system-installed versions of Python, but alternate installations such as the Anaconda distribution of Python can be